numericgraphics/react-native-app-tv/README.md

 ```
 <TVAPPProvider config={{ focus: { type: 'border' }, theme: YourAppTheme }}>
 ```

-You can used and modified the file `ThemeSRG.js` as an example of your `YourAppTheme` and create it directly inside your project.
+Take inspiration from the theme [ThemeSRG.js](https://bitbucket.org/rtsmb/rts-app-tv_template/src/develop/src/lib/theme/)  to create your own theme directly inside your project.
+Rewrite all or part of the styles of the different components.

 #### Work Around ####